Massive legislation changes affecting Offshore Tax Regimes and Economic Substance Requirements

 In this article, we have reviewed some of these legislative changes in some of the most popular offshore business centers.
 The following is not tax or legal advice of any kind.

-Belize IBCs will be subject to 1.75% of the chargeable income amounting to a sum greater than BZD 3 million, or 3% of the chargeable income amounting to a sum lesser than BZD 3 million.
+Belize IBCs doing business in Belize will be subject to 1.75% of the chargeable income amounting to a sum greater than BZD 3 million, or 3% of the chargeable income amounting to a sum lesser than BZD 3 million.
 Taxes will need to be paid in US Dollars.
-Certain income derived from outside of Belize may be exempt from income and business tax.
+Belize IBCs whose income is derived outside of Belize shall not be liable for payment of income tax in Belize.
+Capital gains, dividends, and interests received may be exempt from taxation.
+Payments to non-residents may be exempt from withholding taxes.

-To qualify for the IBC tax regime, companies may be subject to physical presence and tax residency status:
+To qualify for the IBC regime, certain companies may be subject to physical presence and tax residency status:

 - the activities of a company must take place in Belize (i.e. company meetings);